Sanford and Son: Reception and cancellation

-Sanford and Son was enormously popular during most of its run and was one of the top 10 highest-rated series on American television from its first season (1972) through the 1975–76 season.
+Sanford and Son was enormously popular during most of its run and was one of the top ten highest-rated series on American television from its first season (1972) through the 1975–76 season.

-Sanford and Son put enough of a dent into the audience of ABC's The Brady Bunch to drive it off the air in 1974.
+Sanford and Son took enough of the audience from ABC's The Brady Bunch to drive it off the air in 1974.
 Sanford and Son peaked at No. 2 in the Nielsen ratings during the 1972–73 season and the 1974–75 season, and the series was second only to All in the Family in ratings during those years.
 By the 1974–75 season, Sanford and Sons lead-in helped the entire NBC Friday night lineup place in the coveted bracket of the Top 15 shows (Chico and the Man, following Sanford and Son at 8:30 p.m., ranked No. 3 for the season, while the police dramas The Rockford Files and Police Woman, which aired later in the evening, ranked at No. 12 and No. 15, respectively).

 The show's ratings dipped substantially in its final season, though it was still quite popular at the time of its cancellation.

 In 2007, Time magazine included the show on its list of the "100 Best TV Shows of All Time".